adjust/cocos2dx_sdk/doc/android/android.md

 ### <a id="event-buffering">Event buffering

 If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
-You can enable event buffering with your `AdjustConfig2dx` instance by calling `setEventBufferingEnabled`
+You can enable event buffering with the `AdjustConfig2dx` instance by calling `setEventBufferingEnabled`
 method:

 ```cpp